hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_3.content.md

 <!--font:Montserrat-->

-# AI and Human Body Experimentation in Zero-Gravity
+# AI and Human Body Experimentation in Zero-G

 Welcome to our website where we explore the fascinating world of artificial intelligence and its impact on human physiology.
 Our team of AInauts is conducting experiments in a zero-gravity chamber to understand how AI affects the human body.